MindTheGap-ERC/CarboKitten.jl/docs/src/submarine-transport.md

   # thereby the shear stress), we need to peek at the composition of the top
   # layer, the `top_layer_thickness` parameter controls how deep we sample.
   top_layer_thickness::Float64
-  # Wave shear stress function, is a function of depth.
+  # wave shear stress function, is a function of depth, and should return a Vec2
   wave_shear_stress
   # Gravitational accelleration
   g::Float64
+  # for the transport step, parcels of sediment are converted into particles
+  # by setting this parameter to something >1 you can control how many particles
+  # are created on each axis.
+So number of particles is grid width * height * transport_subsample^2.
+  transport_subsample::Int
 end
 ```